jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ImplementBTagSF/README.md

             Open the file CMSSW_cfg.py and change the value of the variable isMiniAOD on line 28 to 1

    C) Put your efficiency map file in the CRAB_Jobs directory.
 Make sure it is listed in your cfg file as an external file.
-      Do the same with the CSVv2.csv file and the directory JECs
+      Do the same with the CSVv2.csv (In the directory 13TeV_SF) file and the directory JECs

    D) From the CRAB_Jobs directory, run